 Some clinics may tell you that they never use an Anaesthetist because they “have never had any problem” – and that may well be true – but equally they can never guarantee that a serious problem won’t arise when YOU have it done.

-If there is no Specialist Anaesthetist and you have an unexpected adverse event or reaction to any medication, who in that room will have an Anaesthetist’s skills to treat your emergency?
-The simple but frightening answer is: probably NOBODY!
+If there is no Specialist Anaesthetist present and you have an unexpected adverse event or a reaction to the injected medications, who in that room will have an Anaesthetist’s skills to treat your emergency?
+The simple but frightening answer is: NOBODY!

 So play it safe and always insist on having a Specialist Anaesthetist present.
 If you can’t get that guarantee, GO ELSEWHERE!

-At the Sydney Cosmetic Clinic, patient safety and comfort are always our prime concerns and accordingly we always have a Specialist Anaesthetist present.
+At Sydney Cosmetic & Plastic Surgery Clinic, patient safety and comfort are always our prime considerations and accordingly, we always perform our procedures in a Hospital with a Specialist Anaesthetist in constant attendance.

 Put simply, anyone can robotically remove fat.
 That alone, however, does not produce guarantee you a nice result.
 Fat removal has to be performed artistically with an awareness of ideal body contours.
-How much fat needs to be removed and how much should be left in place is essential in order to deliver the right body shape and curves.
-This ability only comes with years of liposuction experience in association with an artistic eye.
+How much fat needs to be removed and how much should be left behind is essential for delivering the right body shape and curves.
+This ability only comes with years of liposuction experience and an artistic eye!

 Another gimmicky term is ‘Lipo-shaving’.
 In truth, they are all the same liposuction procedure!
 Some entrepreneurial clinics use such fancy marketing terms to suggest that they are using a different, newer or superior technique of liposuction.
 However, superior results depend on the surgeon’s expertise and artistic ability, not on what you call the procedure!